 How to enter

-Entrants should submit a high resolution photograph, along with a short description of the image, explaining the story behind it or what that theatre means to them, using the online entry form.
+Entrants should submit a high resolution photograph (ideally 10MB), along with a short description of the image, explaining the story behind it or what that theatre means to them, using the online entry form.

 Please read the full Terms and Conditions before entering.

 The judging panel includes four of the Theatres Trust's Ambassadors, Samira Ahmed, Matthew Bourne, Miranda Hart and Jude Law, alongside Theatres Trust Director Jon Morgan and long-term volunteer photographer Ian Grundy.
 National Theatre Director Rufus Norris will also be on the judging panel.